GeminiDRSoftware/GMMPS/html/_sources/example3.rst.txt

 data.

 We let *GMMPS* offset the slits by up to 40% of their length (*auto-finesse*), to allow for more slits on the mask.
+Note that for the first sky subtraction method you want the objects to remain at the center of the slit and therefore an auto-finesse of zero must be chosen.
 We are happy with a single mask.

 Upon clicking the green *Make Masks* button, the slits will be placed on the mask according to their priorities. *GMMPS* informs us that 515 objects are available in the slit placement area, 89 of which were placed on the mask: 3 acquisition stars, 21 high priority targets, and 57 other objects.

+The system will alert you if you have chosen stars with a high proper motion (>100 mas/year) as acquisition stars.
+While these are OK to use for recent preimages, they should not be used when the mask is designed from a catalog.

 .. note::
    Unlike GMOS, F2 uses fixed optical configurations that do not allow